 New street names must not duplicate or be similar to an existing name within the borough or neighbouring borough

-The use of a name which relates to a deceased person will require very careful consideration in line with the SNN policy.
+The use of a name which relates to a deceased person will require careful consideration in line with the SNN policy.
 Please note that the person must be deceased for at least 10 years and that written agreement will be required from the next of kin or family.